bradweinstein/pagerduty-challenge/README.md

 ## Main features

-* Platform collects events from monitoring systems, triages what’s important, and involves the right people for fast incident resolution
+* The Pagerduty platform collects events from monitoring systems, triages what’s important, and involves the right people for a faster incident resolution response.
-* Visualizes the health of applications, services, and infrastructure while managing incident response workflows all in one place.
+* Uses big-data visualizations to allow insight into the health of applications, services, and infrastructure while managing incident response workflows all in one place.
 * Inspects the performance and efficiency from system level down to the user level.
-Optimized to generate reports to measure operational efficiency, user productivity, and trends and patterns of recurring incidents.
+Pagerduty can be optimized to generate reports to measure operational efficiency, user productivity, and trends and patterns of recurring incidents.
-* Built-in integrations with ITSM and ChatOps tools to recruit, collaborate, and share knowledge.
-Going beyond your on-call responders and mobilize to address incidents in real time.
+* Includes Built-in integrations with ITSM and ChatOps tools to recruit, collaborate, and share knowledge.
+Go beyond your on-call responders and mobilize experts to quickly address incidents in real time.
 * PagerDuty is an always-on solution with guaranteed delivery by using globally distributed cloud, datacenter and service providers.